abcdaaaaaaaaa/MQSpaceData.h/DataScience/4D_Slope/beforeadme.txt

 Please update the xlsx excel file to the sensor mode you are using and the past results you have obtained.
 The data you need to measure for this code: Gas Sensor Percentage, Celsius Temperature, Relative Humidity (DHT22, recommended).

+-- WARNING --
+If you are using MQ131, make sure it measures with low sensitivity.
+To understand the sensitivity of MQ131, look at its concentration range (if ppb --> low ModelSlope.py) (if ppm --> high 4D_Slope.py).

 If the sensor you are working with is not listed, please check the list of "Model Gases".